-Discipline recorded is on a crew performance form.
-If a crew member is presented with performance management documentation that the crew member disagrees with and would like to appeal the documentation by following our Dispute Resolution Procedure, the crew member should complete a statement within 5 days of receiving the documentation and send the statement to send the statement to their department manager for review.
+Discipline is recorded on a crew performance form.
+If a crew member is presented with performance management documentation that the crew member disagrees with and would like to appeal the documentation by following our Dispute Resolution Procedure, the crew member should complete a statement within days of receiving 5 documentation and send the statement to send the statement to their department manager for review.